-Approval of the Ultragenyx Pharmaceutical Inc. 2023 Incentive Plan
+Approval of the Ultragenyx Pharmaceutical Inc. Amended and Restated 2023 Incentive Plan

-On April 20, 2023, the Board approved the Ultragenyx Pharmaceutical Inc. 2023 Incentive Plan (2023 Plan) to replace our 2014 Incentive Plan, as amended (2014 Plan), subject to stockholder approval at the Annual Meeting.
+On April 20, 2024, the Board approved an amendment and restatement of the Ultragenyx Pharmaceutical Inc. 2023 Incentive Plan (the 2023 Plan and as amended and restated, the A&R 2023 Plan), subject to stockholder approval at the Annual Meeting.
+The A&R 2023 Plan provides for an additional 4.0 million shares of our common stock to be available for issuance thereunder.
 We believe that our equity compensation policies enable us to attract and retain a highly-skilled team of executives and aligns our executives' interests with those of our stockholders by rewarding short-term and long-term performance and tying compensation to increases in stockholder value.
-If the 2023 Plan is approved by our stockholders, it will become effective on June 7, 2023 (Effective Date), and no further awards will be granted under the 2014 Plan or the 2011 Incentive Plan (2011 Plan and together with the 2014 Plan, the Prior Plans) after the Effective Date.
-If the 2023 Plan is approved by our stockholders, we intend to file a Form S-8 with the SEC following the Annual Meeting that covers the shares reserved for issuance under the 2023 Plan.
+If the A&R 2023 Plan is approved by our stockholders, we intend to file a Form S-8 with the SEC following the Annual Meeting during the second or third quarter that covers the additional shares reserved for issuance under the A&R 2023 Plan.

-Share Reserve Under the 2023 Plan
+Share Reserve Under the A&R 2023 Plan

-The maximum number of shares of our common stock authorized for issuance under the 2023 Plan is (i) 4,500,000 shares plus (ii) the number of shares subject to any award outstanding under the Prior Plans as of the Effective Date that after the Effective Date are not issued because such award is forfeited, canceled, terminates, expires or otherwise lapses without being exercised, or is settled in cash.
-Based on the recent range of our stock price, our current compensation practices, our anticipated future awards, as well as our three-year burn rate, we believe the 2023 Plan share reserve will be sufficient for us to grant equity awards for approximately one year based on our stock price and compensation philosophy and policies.
+The maximum number of shares of our common stock authorized for issuance under the A&R 2023 Plan is (i) 8.5 million shares plus (ii) the number of shares subject to any award outstanding under the 2014 Incentive Plan (2014 Plan) or the 2011 Incentive Plan (2011 Plan and together with the 2014 Plan, the Prior Plans) as of June 7, 2023 that after June 7, 2023 are not issued because such award is forfeited, canceled, terminates, expires or otherwise lapses without being exercised, or is settled in cash.
+Based on the recent range of our stock price, our current compensation practices, our anticipated future awards, as well as our three-year burn rate, we believe the A&R 2023 Plan share reserve will be sufficient for us to grant equity awards for approximately one year based on our stock price and compensation philosophy and policies.

-As part of the Compensation Committee's recommendation to the Board to approve the 2023, including the total number of shares available for issuance under the 2023 Plan, the Compensation Committee considered the 2024 expiration date of the 2014 Plan and advice from Aon, its independent compensation consultant.
-The Compensation Committee also carefully analyzed our historical burn rate, anticipated future equity award needs to help drive our long-term strategic plan, and the dilutive impact of the 2023 Plan's share reserve.
+As part of the Compensation Committee's recommendation to the Board to approve the A&R 2023 Plan and the additional shares available for issuance under the A&R 2023 Plan, the Compensation Committee considered advice from Aon, its independent compensation consultant.
+The Compensation Committee also carefully analyzed our historical burn rate, anticipated future equity award needs to help drive our long-term strategic plan, and the dilutive impact of the A&R 2023 Plan's share reserve.